 - Sign-in using your password and your cellphone to vastly improve login security.
-This is called Two Factor Authentication and is used by banks, government agencies and military world-wide for highest security authentication.
+This is called Two Factor Authentication and is used by banks, government agencies and military worldwide for the highest security authentication.

 - Enforce strong passwords among your administrators, publishers and users.
 Improve login security.